luisCermeno/commons-app/README.md

 # The Commons App

-The Commons' mission is to build a platform that empowers college students' role in their institutions by providing them with the tools to improve their college life.
-The application strives to emulate a campus common area, where students can explore different communities founded in their schools.
+The Commons App mission is to create a platform where students help each other to improve their college life.
+The application strives to emulate any campus common area, where students can explore different active communities in their schools.

 <img src="/ss/loginpage.png" title="loginpage">